JuliaLang/julia/doc/src/manual/running-external-programs.md

 ## Execution Environment

 You can control a `Cmd`'s execution environment by one of several means.
 First, constructing a `Cmd` by explicitly calling the `Cmd` type constructor (rather than implicitly using solely backticks as illustrated above) allows you to specify several aspects of the `Cmd`'s execution environment via keyword arguments.
-For example, the `dir` keyword provides control over the Cmd's working directory,
+For example, the `dir` keyword provides control over the `Cmd`'s working directory,

 ```jldoctest
 julia> run(Cmd(`pwd`, dir = "/"))